SirMallard/Iris/docs/getting_started.md

 Iris is available to download using Wally, use the release from GitHub, or build yourself.
 It is best to place Iris somewhere on the client, such as under `StarterPlayerScripts` or `ReplicatedStorage`.
 Once Iris is installed, you can `require(path.to.Iris)` the module from any client script.
-Iris also has a public types system, which you can access from `require(path.to.Iris.PubTypes)`.
-To start Iris, you will need to run `Iris.Init()` before using Iris anywhere else.
+To start Iris, you will need to call `Iris.Init()` before using Iris anywhere else.
 This can be difficult when you have multiple scripts running at the same time, so it is best to organise your code with a single entry point to initialise Iris from.

 # Checking Iris Works